C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 logic and symbolic programming [Comparison_of_programming_paradigms]_.

 * **Procedural programming, structured programming** – specifies the steps the program must take to reach the desired state.
-* **Object-oriented programming (OOP)** – organizes programs as objects: data structures consisting of datafields and methods together with their interactions.
+* **Object-oriented programming (OOP)** – organizes programs as objects: data structures consisting of data fields and methods together with their interactions.
 * **Functional programming** – treats computation as the evaluation of mathematical functions and avoids state and mutable data.